-Basically, mix your personal and professional interests if you like, but keep the personal stuff hidden on private boards if you’ve got link to your Pinterest account on your website or if you want people to take you seriously and hire you.
+Mix your personal and professional interests if you really want to, but keep the personal stuff hidden on private boards if you’ve linked to your Pinterest account from your website or if you want people to take you seriously and actually hire you.

 PS – Pinterest can be a massive time-sucker so try not to spend all day on there!